johnathanvman/F6/index.md

 				}
 				if(unit(s[1]).Tags[0] == "Harpygirl"){
 					Entrys.push("CDOM digs her talons deep into SUB, then gives them a twist before ripping them free.
 CSUBSHORT falls to the ground lifelessly.")
 				}
+				if(unit(s[1]).Tags[0] == "Drowgirl"){
+					Entrys.push("CDOM cuts SUB with her sharp blade.
+CSUBSHORT staggers for a moment before falling to the ground!")
+					Entrys.push("CDOM stabs her blade through SUB.
+She twists the blade, and SUBSHORT slumps to the GROUND.")
+					Entrys.push("CDOM slashes out at SUB.
+CSUBSHORT seems fine at first, but then falls over dead.")
+					Entrys.push("CDOM swings her blade horizontally and slices SUB in half!"+choose([""],[" CSUBSHORT futilely tries reconnecting herself, but eventually slumps over."," CSUBSHORT writhes on the ground for just a moment before going limp."," The SUBRACE's upper body flops onto the floor, and she stares in dismay at her bisected body until her eyes glaze over!"," SUBSHORT flops around on the ground for a moment before going still."]))
+					Entrys.push("CDOM drives her blade into SUB's gut.
+CSUBSHORT struggles for a moment before going still.
+CDOMSHORT uses her foot to shove the dead SUBRACE off of her blade roughly.")
+					Entrys.push("CDOM gets behind SUB and stabs her in the back.
+She twists her blade, and SUBSHORT lifelessly falls forward.")
+					Entrys.push("CDOM swings her blade and cuts SUB's head off!
+SUBSHORT watches her body stay standing for a few moments before falling to the GROUND to join her.") if(Math.random()<.25 && unit(s[2]).arms && unit(s[2]).legs){
+						Entrys.push("CDOM rolls to the side of SUB before swinging her blade.
+Both of SUBSHORT's legs seperate from the rest of her body, and she falls to the ground.
+CDOMSHORT quickly finishes her with another slash.")
+						Entrys.push("CDOM leaps into the air before slicing down with her blade.
+It severs one of SUB's arms from her body!
+CSUBSHORT turns to run, but a final slash into her back sends her sprawling onto the ground to bleed out.")
+						Entrys.push("CDOM twirls her blade around herself before attacking.
+She then delivers a deep cut into SUB's throat!
+CSUBSHORT tries her best to staunch the bleeding, but blood keeps gushing between her fingers as she falls over.") if(map[party.y][party.x].units.length >= 3){
+							Entrys.push("CDOM pins SUB to the ground with a wicked grin.
+She keeps the girls's legs splayed apart as she starts vivisecting her."+ choose([" CSUBSHORT writhes in pain as the drow slices her open from crotch to chin."," CSUBSHORT struggles to free herself as the drow explores her insides."," CSUBSHORT writhes in agony as the drow pulls her insides free."])+
+							" The gruesome study eventually becomes a dissection as SUBSHORT takes her last breath.")
+						}
+					}
+				}
+				if(unit(s[1]).Tags[0] == "Goblingirl"){
+					Entrys.push("CDOM stabs SUB with her sharp spear.
+The tip goes deep, and SUBSHORT slumps over, and slides down the wooden shaft.")
+					Entrys.push("CDOM strikes SUB with multiple spear thrusts.
+CSUBSHORT looks fine at first, but then crumples onto the GROUND!")
+					Entrys.push("CDOM wildly slashes out at SUB.
+Her spear quickly sends SUBSHORT to an early grave!") if(unit(s[2]).arms && unit(s[2]).legs){
+						Entrys.push("CDOM dives at SUB spear first.
+The sharp point soon pokes out of her back as she falls to her knees.
+CDOMSHORT puts her foot on SUBSHORT's shoulder, and shoves her free from the weapon to die on the GROUND!")
+						Entrys.push("CDOM slashes out with her spear.
+CSUBSHORT tries to block the attack, but only manages to lose some fingers.
+While she reels in pain, DOMSHORT takes the opportunity to finish her off with a quick thrust into her chest.")
+						Entrys.push("CDOM circles SUB, and relentlessly barrages her with spear thrusts until the bleeding girl falls over lifelessly.")
+					}
+				}
 				if(unit(s[1]).Tags[0] == "Mousegirl"){
 					Entrys.push("CDOM chomps down onto SUB's ankle.
 CSUBSHORT looks down confused before falling down lifelessly!")